 Build your disaster kit at home, work, and in the car.
 Begin with water and food.
 Add a first aid kit.
 Consider a radio or phone with phone lists.
 Add tools such as a flashlight, scissors, and knife.
 Add necessary medications, eyeglasses, comfortable shoes, warm clothes, and blankets.

-Be trained in CPR and First Aid so that you can help others if they are hurt.
+Be trained in CPR and First Aid.
+This way you can help others if they are hurt.
 Know how to use a fire extinguisher safely.
 Practice emergency drills and procedures so that you will be calm, capable, and prepared when disaster strikes.

 For more tips, visit the California Office of Emergency Services website.